National Signing Day 2019: Tracking Top 15 Uncommitted CFB Recruits

 He should see immediate action as a freshman and could develop into an impact player.

-14. OLB Eugene Asante
+14. OLB Eugene Asante (SIGNED—NORTH CAROLINA)

 247Sports: No. 282 overall, No. 17 OLB